pydantic/pydantic/docs/usage/types.md

 is defined under the attribute's `Union` annotation) but as the `uuid.UUID` can be marshalled into an `int` it chose to match against the `int` type and disregarded the other types.

-As such, it is recommended that when defining `Union` annotations that the most specific type is defined first and followed by less specific types.
+As such, it is recommended that, when defining `Union` annotations, the most specific type is included first and followed by less specific types.
 In the above example, the `UUID` class should precede the `int` and `str` classes to preclude the unexpected representation as such: